CloudComputingCourse/grpc-examples/README.md

-# Hands-on Task for gRPC and Protocol Buffers
+# Hands-on Practice for gRPC and Protocol Buffers
 Last Updated: 2024-02-06
 ## Overview
-Template project for the gRPC and Protocol Buffers hands-on task in gRPC primer.
-An echo server and a client are implemented.
+A sample application with an echo server and echo client, designed for  hands-on practice with gRPC and Protocol Buffers in the gRPC primer.